 Stripe custom icons

 Other than their icons and code snippets, Stripe keeps it very simple.
 You don’t want too much imagery cluttering up your knowledge base.

 Stripe’s knowledge base couldn’t be easier to navigate.

 Information Architecture has an important bearing on how easy your knowledge base is to navigate for users.
 This is based on the principle of simplifying complex information by shaping information into familiar schemas.

 There is a certain way that users expect websites to work, especially experienced users.
-They constantly take mental shortcuts and has led to the infamous scanning and impatience of web users.
+They constantly take mental shortcuts which have led to the infamous scanning and impatience of web users.
 To deal with information overload, users make assumptions about how they expect the website to work.

 Stripe starts with its simple left-hand menu which lays out all the top-level categories.
 These simple options belie the complex array of options hidden in the sub-menus.
 If Stripe presented these all at once, users would immediately be overloaded.